-A JI student needs to declare an engineering major at the end of their freshman summer term.
-To be qualified for declaring a major, students must have completed the first year level of Math, Chemistry, Physics, Introduction to Engineering, and Introduction to Computer & Programming with satisfactory grades.
+To be qualified for declaring a major, students must have completed the first year level of Mathematics, Chemistry, Physics, Introduction to Engineering, and Introduction to Computer & Programming with satisfactory grades.
+Students are encouraged to declare a major as early as possible.
+A major will be assigned in such case that students fail to declare a major before graduation.

-Students who have met the basic requirements are eligible to apply to either of the two programs.
+In principle, students who have met the basic requirements are eligible to declare any major offered at JI.
+However, due to resource constraints, the JI may limit the number of students accepted into a program.
 Final decisions will be made based on the student's preference, score ranking, overall performance as well as the capacity limits of each program.
-No decision will be made until the student has completed at least one full term at the JI.
-Due to resource constraints, the JI may limit the number of students accepted into each program.